Wave-U-Mamba: An End-To-End Framework For High-Quality And Efficient Speech Super Resolution: Wave-U-Mamba

 \textbf{Final Loss} Our final losses for the Wave-U-Mamba generator and discrminator are $L_{\text{G}}$ and $L_{\text{D}}$. $L_{\text{G}}$ is the weighted sum of Mel spectrogram loss, Multi-Resolution STFT loss, and the adversarial generator loss.

 We set $\lambda_{\text{mel}} = 45$ and $\lambda_{\text{STFT}}=10$.
-The coefficients were set to balance the values among loss terms.
-We did not use L1 Loss of the two signals because minimizing the distance between two waveforms does not direct to better perceptual quality nor the recovery of the high-frequency components, both intuitively and empirically.
+The coefficients were set to balance the overall scale of loss terms.
+We did not use {\it L1} Loss of the two waveforms because minimizing the distance between two waveforms does not direct to better perceptual quality nor the recovery of the high-frequency components, as pointed out in previous literature \cite{bwe, metricgan+}.